johnatorres226/step2-redcap-uploader/README.md

 ## Audit Trail

-All changes are logged in the `logs/` directory with the following structure:
+All changes are logged in the `logs/` directory with the following structure.

-- `audit_YYYYMMDD_HHMMSS.json`: Detailed change log
-- `summary_YYYYMMDD_HHMMSS.txt`: Human-readable summary
-- `backup_YYYYMMDD_HHMMSS.json`: Original REDCap data backup

 ## Safety Features